“Prehistory” of Plasma Medicine

 Group photo of the Founding Members of the Board of the International Society for Plasma Medicine, San Antonio, Texas, USA, 2009

 The following two conferences were organized on the European continent – ICPM-3 in 2010 in Greifswald, Germany (number of participants approached 200), and ICPM-4 in 2012 in Orleans, France (number of participants was close to 300).
 After conferences in America and Europe, the International Society for Plasma Medicine (ISPM) voted for the next conference to be held in Asia: ICPM-5 was then organized in 2014 in Nara, Japan (number of participants 340).
-ICPM-6 was organized in Bratislava, Slovakia, and the upcoming seventh conference (ICPM-7) will be held in Philadelphia, USA
+ICPM-6 was organized in Bratislava, Slovakia, ICPM-7 was held in Philadelphia, USA, and the upcoming eighth conference (ICPM-8) will be held in Incheon, Korea.

 ||Corpus Christi, Texas